statpascal/emul99/readme.txt

 Emul99 provides the following features:

-- emulation of console with 32K extension
+- Emulation of console with 32K extension/SAMS with 16 MByte
+- Hotkeys to change speed of simulated system (for compiling large programs)
+- Emulation of RS232 card
 - P-code card with optional 80 column display
 - Transfer tool for text files between host system and UCSD disk images
-- several disk systems:
+- Several disk systems:
   * DS/SD floppy controller with original DSR ROM using 90/180 KByte sector images
   * Program/data files in TIFILES format in host system directory
   * DSR for P-code system with disk images of up to 16 MByte
 - TiPi access via its WebSocket interface
-- cassette input/output using WAV files
+- Cassette input/output using WAV files

 Compiling Emul99